-- Using the likelihood function as a statistical tool is a very general technique, widely used since Fisher (1922) (wikipedia.org/wiki/Likelihood_function). - Time series analysis involves various situations where we can, with sufficient care, compute the likelihood function and take advantage of the general framework of likelihood-based inference.

-- Computation of the likelihood function for ARMA models is not entirely straightforward. - Computationally efficient algorithms exist, using a state space model representation of ARMA models that will be developed later in this course. - For now, it is enough that software exists to evaluate and maximize the likelihood function for a Gaussian ARMA model.
-Our immediate task is to think about how to use that capability.
+- Using the likelihood function as a statistical tool is a very general technique, widely used since Fisher (1922) (Wikipedia: Likelihood_function). - Time series analysis involves various situations where we can, with sufficient care, compute the likelihood function and take advantage of the general framework of likelihood-based inference. - Computation of the likelihood function for ARMA models is not entirely straightforward. - Computationally efficient algorithms exist, using a state space model representation of ARMA models that will be developed later in this course.

-- Before evaluation of the ARMA likelihood became routine, it was popular to use a method of moments estimator called Yule-Walker estimation.
-This is described by Shumway and Stoffer (Section 3.6) but is nowadays mostly of historical interest. - There are occasionally time series situations where massively long data or massively complex models mean that it is computationally infeasible to work with the likelihood function.
+- For now, it is enough that software exists to evaluate and maximize the likelihood function for a Gaussian ARMA model.
+Our immediate task is to think about how to use that capability. - Before evaluation of the ARMA likelihood became routine, it was popular to use a method of moments estimator called Yule-Walker estimation (Shumway and Stoffer, 2017, Section 3.5).
+This is nowadays mostly of historical interest. - For massively long time series data and big ARMA models, it can be computationally infeasible to work with the likelihood function.
 However, we are going to focus on the common situation where we can (with due care) work with the likelihood. - Likelihood-based inference (meaning statistical tools based on the likelihood function) provides tools for parameter estimation, standard errors, hypothesis tests and diagnosing model misspecification. - Likelihood-based inference often (but not always) has favorable theoretical properties.
 Here, we are not especially concerned with the underlying theory of likelihood-based inference.
 On any practical problem, we can check the properties of a statistical procedure by simulation experiments.